monalizadsg/100days-of-code-log/README.md

 **Thoughts:** I need to practice naming the props with consistent naming, inorder to avoid confusion.
 And that's my next task :)

 ---

+### Day 36: September 2, Tuesday

+**Today's Objectives**:

+- Implement date-range-filter to other components
+- fixed reg form validations

+**New thing(s) learned:** Today, I was able to implement the date filter easily to other component.
+**Thoughts:** This learning journey is indeed helping me to learn how to think of possible ways to solve a problem.

+---